OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/nodejs/README.md

 -    AppCatalog.ReadWrite.All
 -  AppCatalog.Submit

-Click on “Add Permissions” to commit your changes.
+Click on ï¿½Add Permissionsï¿½ to commit your changes.

-16. If you are logged in as the Global Administrator, click on the “Grant admin consent for %tenant-name%” button to grant admin consent else, inform your admin to do the same through the portal or follow the steps provided here to create a link and send it to your admin for consent.
+16. If you are logged in as the Global Administrator, click on the ï¿½Grant admin consent for %tenant-name%ï¿½ button to grant admin consent else, inform your admin to do the same through the portal or follow the steps provided here to create a link and send it to your admin for consent.

 17. Global Administrator can grant consent using following link:  [https://login.microsoftonline.com/common/adminconsent?client_id=](https://login.microsoftonline.com/common/adminconsent?client_id=)<%appId%>